And Once Again

 In the operating room: The most exciting part of the whole thing is that I coded—yes, died!—and that’s where it got interesting rather than just painful.
 It was no big deal at all and there were no lights and out-of-body experiences or awareness or floating.
 Nothing.
 A great big huge black nothing.

 Just before the Black in a millisecond I had an awareness something was happening and a wondrous peace wherein nothing mattered and then… Another second and I woke up, knew I had been “somewhere” and asked what happened.
 They said I coded twice (wrong count, only one, extended) and they had to resuscitate me.
-So while trying to “save my life”—in a non-heart attack—they almost killed me.
+So while trying to “save my life”—in a non-heart attack—they killed me.

 It is impossible to describe because the observer, and all consciousness was gone.
 As soon as we say nothing—we have something.
 It is an experience that can only be experienced.
 I do think that I stayed in my body because I wasn’t gone long enough.
 It was less than a minute.
 Perhaps it takes longer for the full-death experience.